-Plants need nutrition for their growth.
-Plants synthesize all the compounds they need using these mineral elements and by the photosynthesis.
-A plant cannot complete its life cycle in the absence of these elements, which are called essential elements.
+Plants cannot complete its life cycle in the absence of elements called essential elements.
 Essential elements can be classified into two basic categories such as mineral elements and non-mineral elements.
-Non mineral elements are Carbon, Hydrogen and Oxygen, and there are 16 other essential mineral elements.
-Essential mineral elements can be categorized as macronutrients and macronutrients according to the amount of these elements in plant tissue.
-These essential elements have several types of roles, which are involved in forming carbon compounds, in energy storage reactions, as cofactors for enzymes, and in electron transferring.
+Non-mineral elements are Carbon, Hydrogen, and Oxygen.
+On the other hand, there are 16 other essential mineral elements.
+Essential mineral elements can be again categorized as macronutrients and macronutrients according to the amount of these elements in plant tissue.
+These essential elements have several types of roles, including forming carbon compounds, energy storage reactions, as cofactors for enzymes, and electron transferring.
 Essential elements can be mobile or immobile.
-Elements like N, P, and K can mobile leaf to leaf.
-So, if there is a deficiency of N, P, K, matured leaves show the symptoms, since elements are recycled form older leaves to younger leaves.
+Elements like N, P, and K can move from leaf to leaf.
+Therefore, if there is a deficiency in N, P, K, matured leaves show the symptoms, since elements are recycled from older leaves to younger leaves.
 If elements are immobile, younger leaves show the symptom of deficiency.

 What are Macronutrients?

-Macronutrients are elements that are needed in high amounts for the plant for the growth than micronutrient and these elements can be found in plants in high amounts.
-C, H, O, K, N, S, P, Ca, and Mg are considered as macronutrients.
-Plants find macronutrients C, H, O, from the carbohydrate which is the photosynthetic product.
-So, macronutrients C, H, O are not absorbed by roots.
-P, K, and N are considered as primary nutrients.
+Macronutrients are the elements needed in high amounts for the growth of plants.
+Hence, these elements are present in high amounts in plants.
+There are eight macronutrients as C, H, O, K, N, S, P, Ca, and Mg.
+Plants find macronutrients C, H and O from carbohydrate, which is the photosynthetic product.
+Therefore, roots do not absorb macronutrients C, H, and, O. Moreover, N, P, and K are the primary nutrients.
 A plant utilizes primary nutrients in high amounts than secondary nutrients and micronutrients.
-Secondary nutrients are Ca, Mg, and S, which are utilized by a plant in a lower amount than primary nutrients.
-Except C, H, O, other macronutrients are absorbed by plant roots in ionic form.
+This means plants utilize secondary nutrients in lower amounts than primary nutrients.
+Ca, Mg, and S are several secondary nutrients.
+Except for C, H, O, plants absorb other macronutrients in ionic form from the soil by plant roots.

-Absence of macronutrients results in nutrient deficiency, in plants, and that causes disruption of plant metabolism and function.
-To overcome the deficiency of primary and secondary nutrients, they should be added to the soil as fertilizers.
+The absence of macronutrients results in a nutrient deficiency in plants, which causes disruption of plant metabolism and function.
+To overcome the deficiency of primary and secondary nutrients, they should be added to the soil as synthetic chemical fertilizers.